The Ultimate Guide to Accounts Receivable

 What are the Most Popular AR Mistakes?

 1. Trusting untrained professionals to manage AR.
-AR management can be complex, so entrust it to experienced professionals with the right education and expertise.
-This ensures accuracy and efficiency in your AR processes.
+AR management can be complex.
+Entrust it to experienced professionals or a reliable accounts receivable management system to ensure accuracy and efficiency.

 2. Not offering incentives for early balance payments.
 Encourage customers to settle their balances promptly by providing payment incentives.
 This helps accelerate cash flow and reduces the risk of delayed payments.

-3. Forgetting to track accounts receivable data.
-Keep a close eye on your AR performance by examining relevant data.
-Regular analysis helps identify areas for improvement and prevents missed opportunities to enhance your AR management.
+3. Forgetting to track AR data.
+Regular analysis of AR performance helps identify areas for improvement and prevents missed opportunities.
+Your receivables management software should surface this data automatically.

 4. Ignoring unpaid balances.
 Don't rely on a single invoice to ensure payment.
 Instead, send timely reminders to customers about their outstanding balances.
 Proactive follow-ups help prevent overdue accounts from turning into bad debt.